Wafeeq-Fareed/My_Portfolio/Deploying Active Directory.md

 # Cybersecurity Project: SIEM Configuration, Active Directory, and Brute Force Testing
 ## Overview
 This project is a comprehensive three-phase cybersecurity setup aimed at enhancing network security and testing the robustness of a system against common attack vectors.
-The project involved configuring a Security Information and Event Management (SIEM) system, setting up and securing an Active Directory environment, and conducting brute force attacks using Atomic Red Team tools.
+The project involved configuring a Security Information and Event Management (SIEM) system, setting up and securing an Active Directory environment, and conducting brute force attacks using Kali Linux tools.

 ## Phase 1: SIEM Configuration with Splunk
 ### Objective